Newsteinwell/Newsteinwell.github.io/_posts/2018-01-03-before-retrain.markdown

 <img align="center" width="600" height="450" src="/assets/image/before_train/kitti/image2.png">
 <img align="center" width="600" height="400" src="/assets/image/before_train/kitti/image3.png">

-The detection result show that nothing is detected by the model combination, so maybe you shouldn't use this combination without retrain.
+The detection result show that nothing is detected by this model combination, so maybe you shouldn't use this combination without retrain.
 The execute time show as follow:

 1.128367519378662109e+01 s